 SRS Examples of Academic Excellence

 - Differentiated learning and small-group instruction are woven throughout a rigorous academic curriculum.
 We accelerate children who are ready to advance, while ensuring that children who require extra help get exactly that.
 Our lower teacher-student radios mean your child receives greater attention.

-- State-of-the-art technology: Promethean boards, 1:1 tablets for middle-schoolers, document cameras for interactive learning, regular Scantron testing (which provides individual skills assessments to assist with small-group placements), laptop docking stations for an entire class in the media center, and a computer cart for portable technology all work together with our dedicated staff to provide enriched, challenging learning.
+- State-of-the-art technology: Promethean boards, 1:1 tablets for middle-schoolers, document cameras for interactive learning, regular Scantron testing (which provides individual skills assessments to assist with small-group placements), devices for an entire class in the media center, and a computer cart for portable technology all work together with our dedicated staff to provide enriched, challenging learning.
 (Ask us about our coding classes for every grade!)

-- St. Raphael School's curriculum is driven by the Archdiocese of Washington Academic Standards.
-SRS is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+- St. Raphael School's curriculum is driven by the Archdiocese of Washington Academic Standards and meets or exceeds the academic standards of Montgomery County Public Schools.
+SRS is accredited by AdvancED.

 - We do not “teach to the test” but instead employ a creative, thematic approach to learning.
 By developing a framework around a core theme, our teachers identify specific multidisciplinary goals.
 Students explore independently and as a group as they accomplish the cross-curricular milestones.